Australia enacted one of the largest gun reforms ever nearly 2 decades ago -- and gun deaths plummeted

 Howard gave his New York Times account of the situation a bold title: “I Went After Guns.
 Obama Can, Too.”

-He did, however, acknowledge Australia’s differences from the US: A more urban society, nothing similar to the US Bill of Rights or Second Amendment, and no organisation like the National Rifle Association.
+He did, however, acknowledge Australia’s difference from the US: a more urban society, nothing similar to the US Bill of Rights or Second Amendment, and no organisation like the National Rifle Association.

-On Wednesday after the San Bernardino massacre, he bemoaned that a “pattern” of deadly gun violence has emerged in the US that has “no parallel in the world.”

-And although statistics vary, criticisms — like those made by Obama — about the frequency of massacres, aren’t incorrect.

-For example, from 1966 to 2012, the US accounted for 31% of mass shootings around the world, Adam Lankford, an associate professor at the University of Alabama Department of Criminal Justice, recently told The The Wall Street Journal.
+For example, from 1966 to 2012, the United States accounted for 31% of mass shootings around the world, Adam Lankford, an associate professor at the University of Alabama Department of Criminal Justice, recently told the Wall Street Journal.
 That’s more than any other country.

+But though the highest number of mass shootings (38) have occurred within US borders over the last five years, the most fatalities go to Norway, as the Independent Journal Review recently noted.
+In 2011, Anders Brevik shot and killed 69 people (and eight others by detonating a bomb).

 Regardless of the unique challenges in the US, Obama is well aware of Australia’s massive effort — and the subsequent decline in violence.

 “When Australia had a mass killing … it was just so shocking the entire country said, ‘Well, we’re going to completely change our gun laws,’ and they did.
-And it hasn’t happened since,” he said earlier this year on comedian Marc Maron’s podcast, according to NBC.
+And it hasn’t happened since,” he recently said on comedian Marc Maron’s podcast, according to NBC.

 NOW WATCH: Here’s how many people die from terrorism compared to gun violence